-CompBioMed’s 24th e-seminar will take place on 5 July 2021 at 2pm CEST and it will focus on Simulating human cellular blood flow at extreme detail: a drop of blood at exascale
+CompBioMed’s 24th e-Seminar took place on 5 July 2021 and focused on Simulating human cellular blood flow at extreme detail: a drop of blood at exascale

 Blood is the single most important fluid in the human body.
 It has an important role in most healthy and pathologic processes.
 Yet many of its properties are poorly understood primarily due to its complex cellular nature.
 It is composed of a dense suspension of deformable cells and various proteins suspended in blood plasma.

 To reduce complexity, blood is usually simulated as continuum fluid with empirical rheology curves.
 However, in recent years our understanding in many physiologic processes and diseases has reached the point where more detailed description of blood is necessary.

 In this seminar Dr Zavodszky introduced a numerical method designed for high-performance computations that model blood accurately on the cellular level.
 The dynamics, collision, and deformation of every red blood cell is resolved every microsecond by approximately 5000 equations.
 He introduced the computational challenges and solutions that allow an efficient simulation of these intricate details of blood and demonstrate how this solution can scale over a quarter million CPU cores.

 Finally, he showed a set of examples on how these novel large-scale simulations contribute to clinical and in vitro experimental research, leading to better understanding of the respective investigated pathologies.